About the tour

 Araluen Arts Centre

-Your first visit is Araluen Arts Centre.
-You will get an excellent opportunity to get a closer look at Albert Mamatjira's arts, learn about unique natural history, follow the evolution of the landscape and fascinating creatures, explore the panoramic landscapes of the West MacDonnell Ranges.
+Your first visit is to the Araluen Arts Centre.
+You will get an excellent opportunity to look closely at Albert Namatjira's arts, learn about unique natural history, follow the evolution of the landscape and fascinating creatures, and explore the panoramic landscapes of the West MacDonnell Ranges.
 The Araluen Arts Centre aims to develop a collection of artworks that reflect a permanent record of art practice in Central Australia.
-Araluen arts centre holds a comprehensive collection of paintings by Albert Namatjira.
+Araluen Arts Centre holds a comprehensive collection of paintings by Albert Namatjira.

 After Anzac Hill, your tour will conclude with us dropping you back at your hotel.

-Inclusions:• Experienced and friendly guide• 10-seater Toyota Hiace bus provided• Complimentary water/ soft drinks provided• Complimentary accommodation pick-up and drop-off• All Entrance fees
+Inclusions:• Experienced and friendly guide• 11-seater Toyota Hiace bus provided• Complimentary water/ soft drinks provided• Complimentary accommodation pick-up and drop-off• All Entrance fees

 What to Bring:• Sturdy walking shoes• Sunscreen, hat and comfortable clothing• Camera• Jacket in cooler months• Smile and happy faces